• Skip to main content

 Join us for a class at The Bray!

-Whether you’re a total beginner or looking to inspire your existing studio practice – The Bray offers Adult (16+) continuing education classes for all ages, abilities, and backgrounds!
-Our Continuing Education Classes are 8 weeks long and meet for 3 hours once a week.
+Whether you’re a total beginner or looking to inspire your existing studio practice – The Bray offers Adult (16+) continuing education classes for all ages, abilities, and backgrounds! *NEW IN 2024* Our Continuing Education Classes are now 10 weeks long and meet for 3 hours once a week!
 Students are taught by professional artists and have access to open studio time 7 days a week from 8am-10pm (outside of other scheduled classes) to practice what they're learning.

-We offer 3 sessions annually, Winter (January-March) Spring (April-May) and Fall (September-November).
+We offer 2 sessions annually, Spring and Fall.
 General registration typically opens 6 weeks prior to the start of classes, with early member registration opening a week before general registration.
 Become a member today to receive access to early registration!

 DISCOVER BELOW: